Sri Lanka is a

 disabilities.
 The World Health Organization estimates that 7 percent of the

-are unable to work, were cared for by their families.
-The Department of Social
+who are unable to work, were cared for by their families.
+The Department of

-Services operated eight vocational training schools for persons with physical
+Social Services operated eight vocational training schools for persons with

-and mental disabilities and sponsored a program of job training and placement
+physical and mental disabilities and sponsored a program of job training and

-for graduates.
-The Government also provided some financial support to NGOs
+placement for graduates.
+The Government also provided some financial support

-that assist persons with disabilities; subsidized prosthetic devices and other
+to NGOs that assist persons with disabilities; subsidized prosthetic devices

-medical aids for persons with disabilities; make some purchases from suppliers
+and other medical aids for persons with disabilities; make some purchases

-with disabilities; and has registered 74 schools and training institutions for
+from suppliers with disabilities; and has registered 74 schools and training

-persons with disabilities run by NGOs.
-The Department of Social Services has
+institutions for persons with disabilities run by NGOs.
+The Department of

-selected job placement officers to help the estimated 200,000 work-eligible
+Social Services has selected job placement officers to help the estimated

-persons with disabilities find jobs.
-In spite of these efforts, persons with
+200,000 work-eligible persons with disabilities find jobs.
+In spite of these

-disabilities still face difficulties because of negative attitudes and
+efforts, persons with disabilities still face difficulties because of

 Indigenous People